DavidAnson/markdownlint/doc/Rules.md

 ## ATX style H2
 ```

-The setext_with_atx and setext_with_atx_closed doc styles allow atx-style
+The `setext_with_atx` and `setext_with_atx_closed` settings allow ATX-style
-headings of level 3 or more in documents with setext style headings:
+headings of level 3 or more in documents with setext-style headings (which only
+support level 1 and 2 headings):

 ```markdown
 Setext style H1